 Now, I have had several companies e-mail me asking to use my photos, which always brings me great joy.
 It is incredibly flattering when a company thinks your photographs are good enough to use to represent their business.
 I am typically very gracious with this.
 And even go out of my way to provide the original, hi-resolution, un-watermarked images for them, so they are not at the mercy of low quality, sometimes pixilated images.
 Depending on the situation, I typically only request credit and a link to my blog, but other times I have been paid in product by companies.

 Because I know all of what goes into a blog, I often refuse to use images that are not my own.
 I do not want to be at the receiving end of an e-mail from an angry blogger, photographer, or company upset over the use of a photo.
 I sometimes make exceptions.
 My Sambo’s post is a recent example of this.
 I used a combination of vintage images and my own photos to create the post.
-Some images I knew to be in public domain, while others were questionable, however, due to their use for educational purposes within my post, I am not making money off of using the images, and the active use of the images also being used in blog posts by others, I believe myself to be in the clear.
+Some images I knew to be in public domain, while others were questionable, however, due to their use for educational purposes within my post, I am not making money off of using the images, and the active use of the images also being used in blog posts by others, I am in the clear.
 I even noted that I was not going to directly use a photo due to ownership by Getty, who wanted over $500 to use their image, which, if I’m honest, is a little out of line, because it was just a scan of a vintage menu of a business that is still in business.
 But whatever.
 Anyway, the point is, I try to make sure I am always on the correct side of copyright issues.
 Sometimes I use screencaps from TV shows or movies, or do posts that feature collections of vintage postcards or photographs.
 I have never watermarked any of these images because they are not mine.
 Sure, many of them may have fallen into public domain, but I still feel no ownership over them because I or Patrick did not take the picture.

 I also continuously provide links to businesses that I purchase from or visit.
 I want you to have easy access to getting more information about the places or products I discuss.
 I want you to immediately know when and where a business or unique place is located so you can go there.
 If the item is new, I want you to be able to buy one for yourself easily.
 So once again, I am taking the time to make things easier for the readers, as well as provide support for the businesses.